lantonelli/sitio-sysmo-astro/src/content/customers/english/saintgobain.md

 ## 🎯 Challenge

-**Saint-Gobain Argentina** needed a corporate web portal for the Group that also incorporated several features related to customers, suppliers, business lines, and sales teams.
+**Saint-Gobain Argentina** needed a corporate web portal for the Group that also incorporated features related to customers, suppliers, business lines, and sales teams.

 ## 🎯 Solution